-- 2. The self-registration Interface returns a Register Your Account page at http://localhost:8080/#/registration with a list of configured providers. - 3.
+- 1. From the IDM End User UI, the user selects the Register link - The self-registration Interface returns a Register Your Account page at http://localhost:8080/#/ registration with a list of configured providers. - 3.
 The user then selects one configured social identity provider.